losciuto/yad-windows-playlist/README.md

-# yad-windows-playlist
+# Yad interface for Playlist
-Yad files to manage playlist
+Yad-bash files to manage playlist.